thecodophile/PlayTube/README.md

 ⚡️ Beautiful UI to notify users of internet connection interruptions\
 ⚡️ Seamless redirection to the page upon internet connection resumption\
 ⚡️ Fully responsive design to ensure compatibility with all devices\
+⚡️ PlayTube's Shimmer UI effect adds a subtle, eye-catching animation that lets users know when content is loading, enhancing the overall user experience and making it more visually appealing.\
 ⚡️ PlayTube comes with a Light and Dark mode feature.
 This feature automatically matches the user's browser theme preference upon loading, with the option to toggle between modes at any time for a personalized viewing experience.

 ## Pages 📚